jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

+Version 1.0.2 (XX-XX-2019)
+- The RelativeStreamPowerIndex tool has been renamed StreamPowerIndex, to be more in-line with other software.
+- Added a two-sample K-S test for comparing the distributions of two rasters.

 Version 1.0.1 (20-10-2019)
 - Boolean type tool parameters previously worked simply by the presence of the parameter flag.
   This was causing problems with some WBT front-ends, particularly QGIS, where the parameters